 Dayton Public Schools is launching a new Career Tech program in partnership with the Dayton Fire Department (DFD) for students to graduate as certified Firefighters and Emergency Medical Technicians (EMTs) beginning in the 2019-2020 school year.
 Students who complete the new program will be eligible to apply for entry-level positions with the DFD upon graduation.
 It is a four-year experience for students enrolled at Belmont High School in grades 9-12.

 All DPS students are eligible to enroll in this pathway.
 Courses will be taught by Dayton Fire Department instructors and include career exploration, prep classes, and certification courses.
 Students will have the opportunity to take the Ohio Firefighter I and the EMT state tests.
 Upon graduation, they should be prepared to enter the workforce as an EMT or may pursue a Firefighter career at Sinclair Community College.

-Print and complete the Student Career Tech Application Packet (PDF) and return to your school counselor.
-Deadline for applications is Friday, April 26, 2019.
+Print and complete the Student Career Tech Application Packet (PDF) and return it to your school counselor.

 Freshman Year - Basic Firefighting and Emergency Medical Services

 Your career path begins freshman year with career exploration.
 Your professional program instructor brings real-world experience to your classroom and introduces basic firefighting/EMT concepts.

 Sophomore Year - Foundations of Firefighting and Emergency Medical Services